 - Cats of the World (tigers, mountain lions, bobcats, snow leopards)

 - Flowering & Non-flowering Plants, specializing in Missouri wildflower images

 - Scenics (Alaska, Midwest, Florida, sunrises, sunsets, weather-related)

 - Astrophotography (Perseid meteor showers/Milky Way)

 Below is an image of me at work, photographing a Western Diamondback Rattlesnake in southwest Oklahoma.
 We had just pulled into the parking lot of a prairie dog town when the rattler scooted across in front of us and coiled up in a striking position, under a broken curb stop.
 I grabbed my camera and took some images of the 5-foot reptile.
-Karen, on the other hand, was busy catching this little fellow sneaking up on me (or, did he think I was protecting him?):
+Karen, my late wife, on the other hand, was busy catching this little fellow sneaking up on me (or, did he think I was protecting him?):